NBISweden/Knox-ePouta/reports/tryggve.md

 [sob](https://www.pdc.kth.se/~pek/sob).

+# Conclusions

+* The first compute node on the slurm partition matters.
-> Conclusion: NFS is a real bottleneck and should be avoided.
+* NFS is a real bottleneck and should be avoided.

 # Suggestions for Future Work